A World Premiere by Richard Isen Inspired by Quotations From the Writings of Oscar Wilde

 After its workshop production at the York Theatre in NYC in Nov.
-2011, Chance – A Musical Play about Love, Risk & Getting it Right –will be having the its world premiere staging at the Alcove Theatre in SF.
-Dates are July 5 –28, 2013, with performances Thurs. and Fri.
-8:00 pm / Sat.
-2 shows – 3:00 & 8:00 pm / Sun. – 5:00 pm;
+2011, Chance – A Musical Play about Love, Risk and Getting it Right – had its world premiere staging at the Alcove Theatre in SF.

 A gay psychologist and a handsome young rent boy stumble down a unique path to healing when guided by a mysterious Hollywood glamor queen (played by a gender illusionist).
 55 year old Gregory has spent his adult life denying the loss he experienced as a young man during AIDS crisis.
 After a near-death experience, The Lady appears.
 Is she an inner guide from the Jungian collective unconscious?
 Or a musical hallucination resulting from a small stroke?
-Gregory is pushed out of his solitary reality, by his unlikely muse, and down the rabbit hole of mid-life crisis where he enters into a turbulent, dangerous relationship with a young male escort named “Chance.”
-(This production contains strong language, adult situations and partial nudity.)
+Gregory is pushed out of his solitary reality, by his unlikely muse, and down the rabbit hole of mid-life crisis where he enters into a turbulent, dangerous relationship with a young male escort named ,Chance.,

-Chance – A Musical Play about Love, Risk & Getting it Right features Richard Hefner (Gregory) (YouTube viral hit Girls and Boys), Randy Roberts (The Lady) (Gender Illusionist – Randy Roberts LIVE), Ken Lear (Chance) (Naked Boys Singing – NYC).
+Chance – A Musical Play about Love, Risk and Getting it Right featured Richard Hefner (Gregory) (YouTube viral hit Girls and Boys), Randy Roberts (The Lady) (Gender Illusionist – Randy Roberts LIVE), Ken Lear (Chance) (Naked Boys Singing – NYC).

 Technical credits include: